webbedfooty/ruby-prompt__number/README.md

 # Prompt - Ruby

-## Strings
+## Numbers

 ### Objectives

-1. Learn about strings in Ruby.
+1. Learn about numbers in Ruby.

 ### Instructions

-Research and then write answers to the following questions in **lib/strings.md**.
+Research and then write answers to the following questions in **lib/numbers.md**.

-- What is a String?
+- What are the different kinds of numbers in Ruby?
-- What are some examples of information that would be Strings as opposed to some other data type?
+- What are some common operations and comparisons you would perform on numbers?
-- What is one way, using Ruby, to retrieve the 6th character in a String like `"Ada Lovelace"`?
-How about the 8th character?
-What happens if you try to retrieve the value of the _99th_ character (Or any character that doesn't exist)?
+- What is the difference between the `+` operation on a number versus on a String?
-- The previous question asks about finding, for example, the 6th character in a String.
-Is it possible to find the **-6th** (Notice the negative symbol!) character in a String?
-What does that even mean?
+- If you have a _String_ `"20"` and want to perform a mathematical operation (like division or multiplication) on it, will it work?
+If yes, why?
+If not, how would you make it work?
-- What is one way, using Ruby, to replace certain characters in a string with some other set of characters?
-For example, given `"Sumeet Jain"`, how would you replace all of the `e` characters in my name with exclamation marks?
-(So it would be `"Sum!!t Jain"`.)
+- What is the purpose of the `times` operation?
+Is that the same as `*`?

 Remember two things: